ManjiriBGitHub/PowerBI-Dashboard/README.md

 ## Problem Statement
-This Power BI dashboard provides an interactive view of eCommerce sales performance across various regions in India.
-It tracks sales metrics such as revenue, orders, average order value, customer satisfaction, and regional sales performance, helping the business identify areas for improvement and optimize their strategy.
+The objective of this eCommerce sales dashboard is to provide the store owner with real-time insights into sales performance, regional trends, customer behavior, and product success across India.
+This enables the owner to make data-driven decisions to optimize inventory, marketing strategies, customer retention, and overall profitability.

 ## Steps to Create the Power BI Dashboard